github-is-garbage/port-ui/README.md

 - Due to this being made with View Ports, Elements rendered with a screen X or Y position off the screen bounds will be clipped due to DirectX clipping.
 This is NOT able to be fixed with `DisableClipping`.

-- Due to how the current Rendering and Input systems work there is no :IsHovered function for elements.
+- Due to how the current Rendering and Input systems work, there is no `:IsHovered` function for elements.
 Since there are no Render Targets in menu state, fixing this would require looping all elements multiple times per frame, which is very detrimental to performance.